rucio/documentation/docs/operator/multi_vo_rucio.md

 REFERENCES accounts (account);
 ```

-By default data associated with any other VOs is left in the database, but will
+By default, data associated with any other VOs is left in the database, but will
 be inaccessible to Rucio users.
-By setting pass the argument `--delete_vos`,
-these entries will be deleted from the database completely:
+These entries can be completely deleted from the database
+by pasing the `--delete_vos` argument.

 ```bash
 tools/convert_database_vo.py convert_to_svo old --delete_vos ...  \